AlbertoTalavan/TS_RWbootcamp_2020/Week04/Compatibility_Readme.md

 }

 ```
-- **First Results** View will be shown (an AlertView) and **later** ,after pressing the "ok" action button, **the game will be reset**.
+- **First Results** View will be shown (it is an AlertView), and **later** ,after pressing the "ok" action button, **the game will be reset**.
+(The assignment specified the opposite... but I think this way the UI is less confusing).

-- In order **to avoid crashes due to "index out of range"** when we are looking at `compatibilityItems[currentItemIndex]` : and due to in my app we will have between 2 and 5 items
-I use a metod that compares the max number of items and if the index is bigger than it, this index will be reset to its initial value (zero)
+- In order **to avoid crashes due to "index out of range"** when we are looking at `compatibilityItems[currentItemIndex]` : and because of the randomly number of chosen topics (items) I have implemented, I use a method that compares the max number of items and if the index is bigger than that, this index will be reset to its initial value (zero), otherwise this index is incremented by 1.
+Take a look at the code below.
 ```Swift
 //inside the game Model...
 func updateCurrentItemIndex() {
       compatibilityItems.count > (currentItemIndex + 1) ? (currentItemIndex += 1) : resetCurrentItemIndex()
 }
 ```

+And that is the most important things about this app.

+**The app code is also commented for a faster understanding.**

+>v1.0